 Because my business model has no binding contract, the onus is on me continually deliver value.
 This is why I have a collaborative approach.
 My approach is to focus on delivering as much value as I can in the shortest amount of time.
 Therefore, I will usually choose one campaign and one or two ad groups to deploy so that you get a sense of the process and see the results as soon as possible.

 During the early stages of the engagement, the results usually come in the form of reduced expenses because of the reduction in poor quality visitors, higher click-through-rates (CTR), increased quality scores and lower cost-per-click (CPC).
 Once I have a better understanding of your industry, your markets, your products and services, I can usually identify additional niche markets you previously hadn’t encountered.

-Most AdWords advertisers are acutely aware of how the Google AdWords policies have evolved over the past few years.
+Most Google Ads advertisers are acutely aware of how the Google Ads policies have evolved over the past few years.
 The changes have been frequent and significant.
 Some are so much so that it has rendered entire businesses “out of business” literally overnight.
 I mention this only to exemplify the importance of keeping up with these changes and being proactive whenever possible.

 Once I have had a chance to review your account, create the architecture and built the first few ad groups, I will be in a position to make recommendations on what website modifications you can make to improve your quality score ratings and optimize for conversions.
 This usually involves developing new custom landing pages.

 Most advertisers can’t appreciate the importance of or the amount of time required to fine-tune a campaign once it’s been launched.
 No one ever get’s everything right when a new campaign or ad group is first launched.